Find answers to commonly asked questions.

 What are you operating hours

-We are open from 7am – 6pm Monday – Friday.
+Our Morley Campus Operates 7am – 6pm Monday – Friday and our Langford Campus Operates 6:30am – 6:00pm.
 We are unfortunately closed on all public holidays and weekends.

 Do I still need to pay for my scheduled day if my child is sick?